 View a video summary on our YouTube Channel here.

-Transitional life experiences of the long-term brain injury survivor: A qualitative study to understand survivor’s perspectives.
 This purpose of this study is to understand the transitional life experiences of long term brain injury survivors and give voice to their experience moving to a fully-integrated, independent living model of housing with an individually-driven model of support services.